Dear, if you are looking for a lucrative crop to cultivate in Kenya, try barley farming.

 It is used as a raw material in various industries – food production, animal feed, and brewing.

-Nakuru, Narok, Uasin Gishu, and Laikipia are main regions where barely is grow in Kenya.
+Nakuru, Narok, Uasin Gishu, and Laikipia are the main regions whrere barely grows well in Kenya.

 Do you know why?